Ezra Miller

 Ezra Matthew Miller (born September 30, 1992) is an American actor.
-Their feature film debut was in Afterschool (2008), which they followed by starring in the drama We Need to Talk About Kevin (2011) and The Perks of Being a Wallflower (2012).
-In 2015, they co-starred in the drama The Stanford Prison Experiment and the comedy Trainwreck, before playing Credence Barebone / Aurelius Dumbledore in the Fantastic Beasts films Fantastic Beasts and Where to Find Them (2016), Fantastic Beasts: The Crimes of Grindelwald (2018), and Fantastic Beasts: The Secrets of Dumbledore (2022).
-In 2020, they also had a recurring role on the miniseries The Stand as Donald Merwin "Trashcan Man" Elbert.
+Their feature film debut was in Afterschool (2008), which they followed by starring in the dramas We Need to Talk About Kevin (2011) and The Perks of Being a Wallflower (2012).

-Miller also portrays the Flash in films and television series set in the DC Extended Universe (DCEU), first appearing in a cameo the films Batman v Superman: Dawn of Justice (2016) and Suicide Squad (2016), before having a more prominent role in Justice League (2017), its director's cut Zack Snyder's Justice League (2021), and The Flash (2023), as well as a cameo in the TV series Peacemaker (2022–present).
+After a supporting role in the comedy Trainwreck (2015), Miller played Credence Barebone in the Fantastic Beasts fantasy films Fantastic Beasts and Where to Find Them (2016), Fantastic Beasts: The Crimes of Grindelwald (2018), and Fantastic Beasts: The Secrets of Dumbledore (2022).
+In 2020, they had a recurring role on the miniseries The Stand.
+From 2016 to 2023, Miller played the Flash in the DC Extended Universe, primarily in the films Justice League (2017) and The Flash (2023).

-Since 2022, Miller has been accused of committing disorderly conduct, assault, and burglary, resulting in multiple widely publicized arrests and citations, and has also been accused of grooming minors.
+Miller is also known for their erratic behavior, allegations of violence, and public disturbances; their off-screen life has been marred with multiple controversies and legal issues.
+Since 2022, they have been accused of committing assault, burglary, disorderly conduct, harassment, and grooming of minors, resulting in multiple widely publicized arrests, citations, and restraining orders.

 Early life

 Ezra Matthew Miller was born in Wyckoff, New Jersey, on September 30, 1992.
 They have two older sisters named Saiya and Caitlin.
 Their mother, Marta Miller (née Koch), is a modern dancer.
 Their father, Robert S. Miller, was senior vice president and managing director of Hyperion Books, and later became a publisher at Workman Publishing.
 Miller's father is Jewish; their mother is of Dutch and German descent.
 Miller identifies as Jewish and "spiritual".
-At the age of six, they started to train as an opera singer in order to overcome a speech impediment.
+At the age of six, they started to train as an opera singer to overcome their stuttering.
 They have sung with the Metropolitan Opera, and performed in the American premiere of Philip Glass's opera White Raven.
 Miller attended Rockland Country Day School and The Hudson School, dropping out at age 16 after the release of the film Afterschool.
+Miller attended Bard College for six months before dropping out to pursue an acting career full time.